torsday/notebook/GLOSSARY.md

 In Ruby, blocks are closures (anonymous functions) that can be passed to many methods.

+## Brevity

+Concise and exact use of words in writing or speech.

 ## Callbacks

 Functions that are executed asynchronously.